canberksahin/canberksahin/README.md

 ### 💼  Things that I'm currently working on:
 * Doing bachelor's degree in Software Engineering
-* Taking a Swift Online Course in Udemy, and looking forward to contribute to any iOS open source project.
+* Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.
 * Learning editing photos by using Adobe Lighroom,  as well as drawing some vectors in Adobe Illustrator.
 * Inquiring more about UX/UI.
 * Looking forward to take a Web Development Course in future besides school curriculum.